django-guardian/django-guardian/docs/develop/overview.md

 ## How do I make a release candidate?

----
+!!! warning
     This workflow may only be triggered by project maintainers.

 To make a new _release candidate_ you should perform the following steps: